jamielsharief/dde/README.md

 You can now access the server at [http://localhost:8000](http://localhost:8000).

-To access container.
+To access the MySQL client you will first need to access the Docker container, then connect using the hostname `db` since the database server is also run in a Docker container.

-To access the MySQL client you will first need to access the container, then connect using the hostname db since the database server is also run in a docker container.
-If you want to access MySQL from your computer (not from within the contianer) then use localhost.
+If you want to access MySQL from your computer (not from within the Docker container) such as with MySQL admin program or a locally installed MySQL client then use localhost and port 3306.

 > Inside the contianer the MySQL server hostname is db not localhost

-To access the container
+To access the Docker container

 ```linux
 $ docker-compose run app bash